Certificate in Commercial Logistics Level 5

 About the Programme

-Take your career in logistics from A to A+
+Take your career in logistics from B to A

-With two distinct certificates offered – the MIT Certificate in Commercial Logistics (FIATA Diploma in Freight Forwarding) and the MIT Certificate in Commercial Logistics (Shipping) – you’ve got your promotion covered.
-The Certificate in Commercial Logistics is ideal for those in the industry who want to upskill and progress to management positions.
+With two distinct certificates offered – the MIT Certificate in Commercial Logistics and the MIT Certificate in Commercial Logistics (Shipping) – you’ve got your promotion covered.
+The Certificate in Commercial Logistics is ideal for those in the industry who want to up-skill and progress to management positions.

 As an employee already working in the freight forwarding and shipping sectors of the transport industry, you’ll get to build on your existing skills and knowledge base.
 After completing core courses in sea, road and rail, and dangerous goods, you’ll choose specialist courses in freight forwarding or shipping.

 After graduating you’ll be ready to start working in management and supervisory roles.
-Or you can take your study to the next level with industry-specific MIT graduate diplomas or a Bachelor of Business (Logistics).
+Or you can take your study to the next level with industry-specific MIT graduate diplomas or a Bachelor of Applied Management).

 |Study Method||Distance learning only|